Bumzeal/FLIT-PROJECT-1/Readme.md

 This means that any customers who purchase sausage, whole milk, soda will definately purchase rolls/buns.
 ## PART 5 - RECOMMENDATION

-This Product Recommendation Analysis ( Market Basket Analysis) has provided list of Items and subset Item that are frequently purchased together ,My Recommmedation are.
+This Product Recommendation Analysis ( Market Basket Analysis) has provided list of Items and subset Item that are frequently purchased together,My Recommmedation are.

 1. Since whole milk has been seen to have higher hold on customers, Hence the product should be made available up to 500%.
 2. The most subset that has 150% likelyhood of being pick together is sausage, whole milk, soda and rolls/buns should be place together on the Stall